 The culmination of long hours, small breaks, and the fact that a chef is on their feet all day, make being a chef a very physically demanding job.
 It may not be physically demanding in the sense of lifting heavy things but your feet are definitely sore at the end of a long shift!

-This physical demandOpens in a new tab. is large a negative to being a chef.
+This physical demand is large a negative to being a chef.
 It may be easier to cope with as you are younger and fitter, but i know from personal experience that as you get older it gets harder to maintain the high kitchen pace that is required all day.

-• However, some chefs enjoy the physically demanding nature of the job.
+- However, some chefs enjoy the physically demanding nature of the job.
 A catering career tends to attract people that do not want to work in an office or sit in front of a computer all day.
 For some the physical demands are taken in their stride and they love the ‘buzz’ they get from a difficult service.

 7. Chefs Have To Work Unsociable Hours

-Bad point about being a chef number 7 ,is that as well as demanding long working hoursOpens in a new tab., a career as a chef also ensures you are almost guaranteed to be working whilst everyone else is off work enjoying themselves!
+Bad point about being a chef number 7 ,is that as well as demanding long working hours, a career as a chef also ensures you are almost guaranteed to be working whilst everyone else is off work enjoying themselves!

 Most kitchens operate 7 days a week, and the busiest days for a chef are usually Friday, Saturday and Sunday.
 This means that the chances of a chef having the weekend off to enjoy with their family are pretty slim.